pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1624 Continue with Bash

+Today I continue reading the Linux Command Line book.
+I learned about how to debug bash scripts and how bash manage syntax errors.

 ### Day 1623 Bash Loops

 Today I learned how to use loops in bash like while, for and until.
 Bash is a funny language if you want to interact with the OS system in my case MacOS, I created some scripts to learn and practice control flow in bash scripts.
 An interesting script created today was a script that reads the content of a file line by line and column by colum.